Uchiha-Kakashi/Patient-Portal/README.md

 # Patient-Portal

-For the database storage use any server like wampserver Save the folder named "hms" in wamp64/www/ if you are using wamp server in windows.
+For the database storage use any server like wampserver.
+Save the folder named "hms" in wamp64/www/ if you are using wamp server in windows.

 Later go to PHPMyAdmin of the localhost and open index.php using the file location on your browser.